cloph-dsp/paint-sonic-strokes/README.md

 Paint Sonic Strokes is an interactive granular-synthesis playground where drawing gestures transform into evolving audio textures.
 Sketch on the canvas, sculpt grains with color-coded effects, and capture the results as studio-friendly WAV files.

-The app icon now reflects this idea with a pulsing gradient waveform tucked inside a dark tile.
-You can find the source at `public/favicon.svg` if you want to tweak the palette or geometry.

 ## Features

 - Granular engine powered by Web Audio API, including reverse-grain playback and tempo-synced delay.